Skip to Main Content

 The primary duties of a Human Resources Administrator are to provide:

-• Human resource administration and services
+• Human resources administration and services

 • Administration of pay and allowances